-I call this meatloaf man-pleasing meatloaf because my hubby and son loves it.
+I call this meatloaf man-pleasing meatloaf because my hubby and son love it.
 I have several meatloaf recipes that I keep in rotation ( like this easy turkey meatloaf) but this one definitely gets made the most when we’re in the mood for beef.

 This easy meatloaf recipe is so juicy, yet firm and full of flavor.
 Even folks who aren’t meatloaf fans tend to devour this one.
 It can even be garnished up to serve to company if you’re needing something easy and delicious to whip up.

-Watch me make this man pleasing easy meatloaf recipe from start to finish!
+Watch me make this man-pleasing easy meatloaf recipe from start to finish!

 Easy Man-Pleasing Meatloaf